 - cooking spray or oil mister

-- 1/2 tbsp olive oil
+- ½ tbsp olive oil

-- 1 clove garlic, minced
+- 1 clove garlic minced

-- 1 small zucchini, quartered lengthwise and sliced
+- 1 small zucchini quartered lengthwise and sliced

-- 4 oz mushrooms, sliced
+- 4 oz mushrooms sliced

-- 1/2 cup chopped artichoke hearts (frozen, marinated, or canned would all work)
+- ½ cup chopped artichoke hearts frozen, marinated, or canned would all work

-- 1/4 cup sliced sun-dried tomatoes
+- ¼ cup sliced sun-dried tomatoes

-- 1/3 cup basil pesto
+- ⅓ cup basil pesto

-- 1 1/2 cup low-fat ricotta cheese
+- 1 ½ cup low-fat ricotta cheese

-- salt and pepper, to taste
+- salt and pepper to taste

 - 24 small square refrigerated wonton wrappers